-MEP Provision Evaluation (e) size and shape; (f) connectivity/ecological context; (g) sustainability; and (h) adjacent catchment modifications. , For a site to be considered significant, one of the first four criteria (representativeness, rarity, diversity and pattern or distinctiveness/special ecological characteristics) must rank medium or high.
+MEP Provision 7 Evaluation e) size and shape; significant. f) connectivity/ecological context; g) sustainability; and ) adjacent catchment modifications. or a site to be considered significant, one of the first four criteria (representativ attern or distinctiveness/special ecological characteristics) must rank medium o veness, rarity, diversity and or high.
 Policy 8.1.2 - Sites in the coastal marine area and natural wetlands assessed as having significant indigenous biodiversity value will be specifically identified in the Marlborough Environment Plan.
 The applicant has had regard to the ecologically significant marine sites mapped in volume 4 of the proposed MEP.
-Policy 8.1.3 - Having adequate information on the state of biodiversity in terrestrial, freshwater and coastal environments in Marlborough to enable decision makers to assess the impact on biodiversity values from various activities and uses.
+Policy 8 1.3 - Having adequate information on the state of biodiversity in terrestrial, freshwater and coastal environments in Marlborough to enable decision makers to assess the impact on biodiversity values from various activities and uses.
 The applicant notes that the Council will continue to undertake surveys to improve knowledge.
 A site specific assessment was undertaken by Rob Davidson for this proposal.
 His report will add to the general body of knowledge.
 Policy 8.2.1 - A variety of means will be used to assist in the protection and enhancement of areas and habitats with indigenous biodiversity value, including partnerships, support and liaison with landowners, regulation, pest management, legal protection, education and the provision of information and guidelines.
 The proposal is consistent with policy 8.2.1.
 It is prepared over habitat appropriate for marine farming.
 Policy 8.2.3 - Priority will be given to the protection, maintenance and restoration of habitats, ecosystems and areas that have significant indigenous biodiversity values, particularly those that are legally protected.
 N/A Policy 8.2.7 - A strategic approach to the containment/eradication of undesirable animals and plants that impact on indigenous biodiversity values will be developed and maintained.
-N/A Policy 8.2.8 - Where monitoring of ecosystems, habitats and areas with significant indigenous biodiversity value shows that there is a loss of or deterioration in condition of these sites, then the Marlborough District Council will review the approach to protection.
-The applicant is aware of this policy, and acknowledges the Council's role in protecting biodiversity.
-RECEIVED
+N/A olicy 8.2.8 - Where monitoring of ecosystems, habitats and areas with significa hows that there is a loss of or deterioration in condition of these sites, then the eview the approach to protection.
+Ant indigenous biodiversity value Marlborough District Council will The applicant is aware of this policy, and acknowledges the Council's role in protecting biodiversity.
+Analysis of Consistency with the Proposed Marlborouah Environment Plan - 1 MAY 2017 I MARLBOROUGH